talmrobinson/Henryola/README.md

 # Welcome To Henryola Github
 Henryola Version 1.0.0
-Henryola is located at https://dune-mandolin.glitch.me/
+Henryola is accessible via our URL -> https://dune-mandolin.glitch.me/

 # Documentation
 To view our documentation containing our "Installation and User Guide" visit our documentation page Docryola